 Probably the best defense that people have in these types of cases is if the alleged victim looks like they're 18 or older and they gave you signs indicating that they were 18 or older:

 - they told you that they were 18 or older

 - you met them on a website, for example, that you had to be 18 or older to be on.

-Usually there's the scenario where someone's dumb enough to get a text from the other party saying they're under the age of 18, acknowledge it, and still have sex with them.
+Usually, there's the scenario where someone's dumb enough to get a text from the other party saying they're under the age of 18, acknowledge it, and still have sex with them.
 That's one big way I see them getting people in these cases.

-I think in these statutory rape cases, you do have the chance to get probation under the right circumstances.
+In these statutory rape cases, you do have the chance to get probation under the right circumstances.
 But, I'm telling you the issues they're looking at.
 They're looking at the age gap between the victim and the perpetrator.

 Contact the Hedding Law Firm If Charged with Statutory Rape

 They're looking at the age of the victim.
 The younger the victim, the less likely you're going to be able to stay out of prison.
-So, really, I think your best bet is to pick up the phone.
+So, I think your best bet is to pick up the phone.
 Ask to speak to Ron Hedding.